-The SOC is composed of both a central team (as with internal centralized SOCs) and resources from elsewhere in the constituency (as with internal distributed SOCs).
-Individuals supporting CND operations outside of the main SOC are not recognized as a separate and distinct SOC entity.
+The Security Operations Center is composed of both a central team (as with internal centralized SOCs) and resources from elsewhere in the constituency (as with internally distributed SOCs).
+Individuals supporting CND operations outside of the main SOC are not recognized as separate and distinct SOC entities.

 5. Coordinating SOC.